Skip to Content

 What if the child is born out of wedlock?
 Does the biological father have the same rights to his child as a married father?
 Unfortunately, no, until paternity is established the alleged biological father has no right to custody and visitation of his child, nor is he obligated to pay child support.

-More About "Order of Filiation"
+Understanding "Order of Filiation" in Paternity Cases

 When a biological father was not aware of his child's birth, or when the presumed father could not be found, or when the presumed father has doubt that he is the child's biological father, paternity may be established through an "order of filiation," an official court order declaring that a man is a child's legal father.